SCPKU Anchor Programs

 The Asian Liver Center at Stanford University is the first non-profit organization in the United States that addresses the high incidence of hepatitis B and liver cancer in Asians and Asian Americans.
 Founded in 1996, the center uses a three-pronged approach towards fighting hepatitis B through outreach and education, advocacy, and research.

 The mission of the Graduate School of Business (GSB) is to create ideas that deepen and advance our understanding of management and harness those ideas to develop innovative, principled, and insightful leaders who will change the world.

-The Rural Education Action Program (REAP) is a Stanford research organization dedicated to discovering the cuases of poverty in rural China, and creative simple, yet effective solutions in education, health and nutrition policy.
+The Rural Education Action Program (REAP) is a Stanford research organization dedicated to discovering the causes of poverty in rural China and create simple, yet effective solutions in education, health, and nutrition policy.